todaywasawesome/argocd-cmp-plugin-examples/examples/vault/README.md

 ```
 ## Secret usage

-Here is how to create a Kbernetes secret and get its value from AWS Secret Manager.
+Here is how to create a Kubernetes secret and get its value from AWS Secret Manager.

 * jenkins/secrets: is the name of the secret in AWS Secret Manager
-* pwd: is the name of the key
+* pwd: is the name of the key in that secret

 ```
 kind: Secret